Michael L. Snyder

 South Dakota Litigation Lawyer

 Mike Snyder is a litigation attorney at Davenport Evans.
-Originally from Pierre, SD, Mike joined the firm in 2016 as a member of the firm’s litigation section.
+Originally from Pierre, SD, Mike joined the firm in 2016 as a member of the firm’s litigation section and became a partner in 2022.
 His practice focuses primarily on commercial and complex litigation, workers’ compensation, and insurance litigation.

 Mike interned with the firm in the summer of 2013 and is a 2014 graduate of the University of South Dakota School of Law, where he graduated first in his class and served as editor-in-chief of the South Dakota Law Review and as a research assistant to Professor Christine Hutton.
 Following graduation, Mike served as a law clerk for the Honorable Karen E. Schreier of the U.S. District Court for the District of South Dakota.